cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 # Algorithm Key Pair Type

+This section describes a generic cryptographic key structure for use with algorithms not limited to those registered in this document.
 The Algorithm Key Pair (AKP) Type is used to express Public and Private Keys for use with Algorithms.
 When this key type is used the "alg" JSON Web Key Parameter or COSE Key Common Parameter is REQUIRED.

+The "pub" parameter contains a public key, this parameter contains public information.
+The "priv" parameter contains a private key, sometimes called a secret key, this parameter contains private information.
+The concept of public and private information classes originates from {{Section 8.1 of RFC7517}}.

-The "pub" and "priv" parameters contain bytes.
+The "pub" and "priv" parameters contain byte strings in format specified by the "alg" value.
-Some "alg" values MAY specify a structure or length checks for "pub" and "priv".
+These parameters MAY have additional structure or length checks depending on the associated "alg" parameter and its requirements.

 When AKP keys are expressed in JWK, "pub" and "priv" are base64url encoded.

 This document requests the registration of the following key types in {{-IANA.jose}}: